Why Is My Cell Signal So Weak and How Can I Boost My Cell Phone Signal?

 6. Ensure Phone Software and Carrier Settings are Up to Date

 It can be a pain to update your phone, especially with bad cellular service.
 However, putting off software or carrier updates can lead to a weaker connection.
-Bug fixes, call and data improvements, and much more are included in these updates.
-For optimal results, make sure to stay current with your device's updates.
+Bug fixes, connectivity improvements, and much more are included in those updates.
+For optimal results, keep your device up to date.

 7. Keep Your Phone Charged